lowweihong/crypto-exchange-news-crawler/README.md

 # Crypto Exchange News Crawler

 A Scrapy-based web crawler designed to collect announcement news from various cryptocurrency exchanges.
-This project currently supports Bitfinex exchange and can be easily extended to include other exchanges.
+This project currently supports Bitfinex and Bitget exchanges and can be easily extended to include other exchanges.

 ## Project Description